CuriousDev21/ZTClient-Flutter/README.md

 - **Token Management**: Manages the lifetime of the authentication token (valid for 5 minutes).

 ## Requirements
+- **macOS/Linux**: Required to use UNIX sockets for communication with the daemon.
 - **Flutter**: Version 3.10.0 or above
 - **Dart**: Version 3.0 or above
-- **macOS/Linux**: Required to use UNIX sockets for communication with the daemon.
+- **Xcode**: Required for building and running the app on iOS.

 ## Recommended IDE
-The recommended IDE for working on this project is **Visual Studio Code**.
+The recommended IDE for working on this project is **Visual Studio Code** with dart and flutter plugins installed.

 ## Architecture